 Our Scholars Program provides scholarships and support services all the way to college graduation.

 Students in ScholarMatch’s Destination College programs are invited to apply to our Scholars Program – a support program through college graduation that includes advising, career mentoring, and financial support from one of our scholarship partners.

-To be eligible, students must be planning on attending a 4-year college, be the first in their family to attend college, complete ScholarMatch’s College-Ready Milestones and have an EFC under $20,000 and be first-generation college students.
+To be eligible, students must be planning on attending a 4-year college, be the first in their family to attend college, complete ScholarMatch’s College-Ready Milestones and have an EFC of under $20,000.
 Preference is given to students who are Pell Eligible.

 Applications for the class of 2023 are now closed.